Ciudad Ayala: Communities and holidays

 San Pedro Apatlaco is an agricultural community with 736 hectares (1,819 acres) belonging to 318 producers.
 The most important crops are onions, beans, and corn.
 Dairy cattle are raised.
 There is small-scale commerce and industry.
 Apatlaco has a population of 13,032.
 The distance from Ciudad Ayala is approximately two kilometers.
 Its holidays are February 2 (Candlemas) and June 29 (Saint Peter).

 Anenecuilco is an agricultural community with 1,328 hectares (3,283 acres) and 507 farmers who grow sugarcane, corn, sorghum, onions, and gladiolus.
 There is also trade and to a lesser extent, tourism.
 Its holidays are the fifth Friday of Lent, August 8 (birth of Emiliano Zapata); September 29 (Saint Michael the Archangel).
-The popoulation is 11,227.
+The population is 11,227.

 Tenextepango is an agricultural community.
 Principal crops are vegetables such as beans, corn, and zucchini, as well as sugar cane.
 1,039 hectares are cultivated by 456 producers.
 Trade is another important activity, as well as tourism since its annual fair is one of the most important in the area.
 It has a population of 8,835 inhabitants and its distance to Ciudad Ayala head is 6 km.
 Its fair is July 25 (James, son of Zebedee).

 Ciudad de Ayala is the municipal seat.
 It has 6,335 inhabitants and is located 60 km (37.3 miles) from Cuernavaca and 6 km (3.7 miles) from Cuautla.
 It is primarily an agricultural community; the most important crops are sugar cane, corn, sorghum, rice, onions, and vegetables, grown on 2,002.4 hectares (4,948 acres).
 Cattle, goats, horses, and poultry are raised.
 Commerce and tourism are also important to the economy.
 Holidays are March 19 (Saint Joseph) and December 12 (Our Lady of Guadalupe).

 Jaloxtoc has 4,026 inhabitants.
 Onions, corn, and sorghum are grown on 1,195 hectares by 295 farmers.
 Cattle, goats, and horses are raised.
 It is 15 km (9.3 miles) from Ciudad Ayala.

 Tlayecac is agricultural with sorghum and corn grown on 1,234 hectares by 195 producers.
 Cattle, pigs, and goats are raised.
 The industrial park is located in Tlayecac, which is 13 km from Ciudad Ayala.
 April 25 (Mark the Evangelist) is its local holiday.
 Its 2020 population was 2,879.